The Editors' Weekly

 Copyright: topvectors

 Editing a first-time author calls for a blend of sharp-eyed clarity, cheerleading and hand-holding.
 What if the author is also an editor?
-As part of a series of blog posts featuring conversations between editor/writers and their editors, The Editors’ Weekly asked two editors to reflect on their experience of working together as critique partners.
+As part of a series of blog posts featuring conversations between author-editors and their editors, The Editors’ Weekly asked two editors to reflect on their experience of working together as critique partners.

 Laura Bontje (London, Ontario) is a freelance editor who specializes in children’s literature.
 Her debut picture book is forthcoming, and she looks forward to sharing an official announcement soon.
 Laura also volunteers as the proofreader for The Editors’ Weekly.